 * Admission: Free

-Mokpo also marks the starting point of the two major national roads that revitalized the nation.
-Korea's first national roads were built in the early 20th century with Mokpo as the point of intersection.
-National Road 1 stretches north from Mokpo through Seoul and up to Sinuiju, while National Road 2 originates in Mokpo before heading east to Busan.
+Mokpo also marks the center of the starting point of the two major national roads of the nation and has a monument to commemorate it.
+National Road 1 stretches north from Mokpo through Seoul and up to Sinuiju, while National Road 2 originates in Shinan and Mokpo before heading east to Busan.

-Located in the heart of the city, Mount Yudalsan (228 meters above sea level) offers terrific views of downtown Mokpo, which is nestled in the mountain valleys and along the coastline.
+Located in the heart of the city, Yudalsan Mountain (228 meters above sea level) offers expansive views of downtown Mokpo, nestled in the mountain valleys and along the coast.
+While hiking, visitors can rest at the gazebo near the top of the mountain and survey the sprawling cityscape.
 The surrounding cliffs rise like a folding screen in harmony with the trees.
-After an invigorating hike, visitors can rest at the gazebo near the top of the mountain and survey the sprawling cityscape.

-The tour continues with a walk over Bohaenggyo, a pedestrian bridge that leads out over the sea to Gatbawi, a rock appropriately named for its resemblance to a man wearing a gat (a cylindrical, traditional Korean hat).
-Gatbawi is a natural creation resulting from years of erosion by waves and currents.
+The tour continues with a walk over Bohaenggyo, a pedestrian bridge that leads out over the sea to Gatbawi Rock, a rock appropriately named for its resemblance to a man wearing a gat (a cylindrical, traditional Korean hat).
+Gatbawi Rock is a natural occurrence, resulting from years of erosion by waves and currents.
 Because of its geological value, the formation was designated as a natural monument.
-In the past, Gatbawi had only been accessible by ferry; however, since Boyaenggyo Bridge was built in 2008, visitors have been able to make the trip on foot.
-From Gatbawi, take a stroll along the coastal road and head to Culture Street for a visit to one of the area's many museums.
+Previously accessible only by ferry, visitors can now visit Gatbawi Rockhad by taking Boyaenggyo Bridge, which was built in 2008.
+From Gatbawi Rock, take a stroll along the coastal road and head to Culture Town for a visit to one of the area's many museums.

-Located on the oceanfront, the National Maritime Museum houses both a museum and the Maritime Cultural Asset Research Institute, the nation's only institute for underwater archaeology.
+On the way from Mokpo Gatbawi Rock, Culture Town shows up where Mokpo Culture & Arts Center, Mokpo Natural History Museum and Mokpo Ceramic Livingware Museum are situated.
+Located on the oceanfront, the National Maritime Museum houses a relic museum and the Maritime Cultural Asset Research Institute, located on Culture Street, which is the nation's only institute for underwater archaeology.
 The museum recovers relics that were lost underwater hundreds of years ago for the purpose of preservation and exhibition.
 In the exhibits, which are organized into four themes, guests learn about the exploration of a trade ship that sank off the coast of Korea between the 11th and 14th century and the Goryeo celadon relics that were recovered during the exploration.
 In addition to the indoor pieces, an exhibit of full-sized Korean traditional ships is on display on the waterfront outside the museum.

 Closed on Mondays